MicrosoftDocs/azure-dev-docs/java/java-sdk-azure-log.md

 title: Logging with the Azure SDK for Java
 description: Learn how to configure logging frameworks for the Azure SDK for Java client libraries
 keywords: Azure, Java, SDK, logging
-author: dsindona
+author: bmitchell287
 ms.author: brendm
-ms.date: 03/19/2020
+ms.date: 03/24/2020
 ms.topic: article
 ms.service: multiple
 ---

 # Logging with the Azure SDK for Java

+This article gives example logging configurations for the [Azure SDK](https://azure.microsoft.com/downloads/) for Java.
+For more detail on configuration options, such as setting log levels or custom logging by class, refer to the documentation for your chosen logging framework.

-The [Azure SDK](https://azure.microsoft.com/downloads/) for Java client libraries use the [Simple Logging Facade for Java](https://www.slf4j.org/) (SLF4J).
+The Azure SDK for Java client libraries use the [Simple Logging Facade for Java](https://www.slf4j.org/) (SLF4J).
 SLF4J allows you to use your preferred logging framework, which is called at the time of application deployment.

-This article gives example configurations for common SLF4J-supported logging frameworks.
-For more detail on configuration options, such as setting log levels or custom logging by class, refer to the documentation for your chosen logging framework.

 > [!NOTE]
 > This article applies to the most recent versions of the Azure SDK client libraries.
 To see if a library is supported, refer to the list of [Azure SDK latest releases](https://azure.github.io/azure-sdk/releases/latest/java.html).
 If your application is using an older version of the Azure SDK client libraries, refer to specific instructions in the applicable service documentation.